nikhil-099/Simple_Sales_Analysis/README.md

 # Simple_Sales_Analysis
-Analysis of Sales of an Electronics Shop.
+Analysis of Sales of an Electronics Shop using Python.

 ## Library Used:
      1: Pandas